 – Feet internally rotated (toed in): Challenging the rotation of your hips and upper body to maintain a good on plane swing to make contact with the ball.
 This one will challenge your backswing and finish due to decreased hip mobility allowed.

-- Narrow Stance: Simulates hitting off of a down-slope in which your bodyweight and swing will want to carry you forward.
-This position is also great for challenging you balance.
+– Narrow Stance: Simulates hitting off of a down-slope in which your bodyweight and swing will want to carry you forward.
+This position is also great for challenging your balance.

-Give this drill a try and as always if you have any questions about health-related items, this drill, or just want to chat with a physical therapist then reach out!
+Give this drill a try along with other exercises and warmups for golfers on a Minneapolis course and as always if you have any questions about health-related items, this drill, or just want to chat with a physical therapist then reach out!

-If pain is your limiting factor then seeing a specialist like myself, Peter Stanley, or a physical therapist/doctor/health professional that you trust would be the next course of action.
+If pain is your limiting factor and you live in the Minneapolis area, then seeing a physiotherapy specialist like myself, Peter Stanley, or any other physical therapist/doctor/health professional that you trust, would be the next course of action.
 Don’t let a small ache or pain continue to grow and stop you from doing the activities you love.

-Remember we are Revival Physical Therapy and Wellness – We come to you and provide treatment in the comfort of your own home, office, or wherever is convenient for you in order to help you stay competitive in life.
+Remember we are Revival Physical Therapy and Wellness in Minneapolis – Our physiotherapists and other physical therapy specialists can come to you and provide treatment in the comfort of your own home, office, or wherever is convenient for you in order to help you stay competitive in life.